Tatsoi

 Tatsoi (Brassica rapa subsp. narinosa or Brassica rapa var. rosularis) is an Asian variety of Brassica rapa grown for greens.
-Also called tat choy, it is closely related to the more familiar Bok Choy.
-This plant has become popular in North American cuisine as well, and is now grown throughout the world.
+Also called tat choy, it is closely related to the more familiar bok choy.
+This plant has become popular in North American cuisine as well and is now grown throughout the world.

 Naming

-The name comes from Cantonese 塌菜 taap3 coi3 or "drooping vegetable", often rendered 'tat soi', 'tat choy'.
-However, its natural habitat is alongside the Yangtze River, where it is called 塌棵菜 (Shanghai and around Lake Tai, Wu taku tse), 烏塌菜 (Lake Tai and Nanking, Wu wu-thaq tshe, literally "dark drooping veggie").
-Mandarin borrowed the name 塌棵菜 (Pinyin tā kē cài).
-It is also called 'Chinese flat cabbage', 'rosette pakchoi' or 'broadbeaked mustard', 'spoon mustard', or 'spinach mustard'.
+The name comes from Cantonese taap3 coi3 ('drooping vegetable'), often rendered tat soi or tat choy.
+However, its natural habitat is not where Cantonese is spoken but alongside the Yangtze River, where it is called thaq-khu-tshe (塌棵菜) or wūtācài (乌塌菜, 'dark drooping veggie').
+Mandarin borrowed the former name as tākēcài.
+It is also called "Chinese flat cabbage", "rosette bok choy", "broadbeaked mustard", "spoon mustard", or "spinach mustard".

 Description

 The plant has dark green spoon-shaped leaves which form a thick rosette.
-It has a soft creamy texture and has a subtle yet distinctive flavour.
+It has a soft creamy texture and a subtle yet distinctive flavour.

 Planting

 It can be grown to harvestable size in 45–50 days, and can withstand temperatures down to –10 °C (15 °F).
 Tatsoi can even be harvested from under snow.